ESTA Visa America: Applicant FAQs

 - Emergency contact information

 The section which causes the most confusion among travelers relates to your eligibility for ESTA authorization.
 If you answer ‘yes’ to any one of these ESTA eligibility questions, your application is likely to be denied and you will have to explore your options for a US visa.

 Do I need to take proof of ESTA when I travel?

 There is no requirement on travelers to carry a printed copy of their ESTA authorization, since ESTA is an online system accessible by border authorities.
 However, we advise travelers to carry a hard copy in case of any issues at the border.
 It is also advisable to check if the airline you are traveling with has specific rules as some require passengers to present a printed copy of their ESTA authorization.

 My ESTA application has been denied – can I still travel to the US?

-If you have been refused an ESTA, take advice to understand the ground(s) for denial and to identify appropriate alternative route.
+If you have been refused an ESTA, take advice to understand the ground(s) for denial and to identify appropriate alternative routes.

 Is ESTA a visa?

 No, ESTA is not a visa and does not confer any rights to enter the US.
 In the same way a US visa does not guarantee entry into the US, ESTA holders will also be subject to immigration control at the border.

 I already have a US visa – do I still need ESTA authorization?